HarshDhakad/Make-My-Trip-Web-Scrap-Data/README.md

 # Make-My-Trip-Web-Scrap-Data
-Make My Trip (Hotel of Telangana and Bengaluru)
+Make My Trip (Hotels of Telangana and Bengaluru)